 “I don’t think my boss is paying me minimum wage.
 But he fired the last guy who complained about his hourly pay rate.
 I don’t want to rock the boat – I can’t afford to lose my job.”

-• Tipped and Service Employees – these employees can earn $2.63 per hour, as long as they earn at least $20.00 per month in tips and their employer follows the Tip Pooling Statute.
+• Tipped and Service Employees – these employees can earn $5.55 per hour (as of January 1, 2021, and increasing to $6.75 per hour by January 2023), as long as they earn at least $20.00 per month in tips and their employer follows the Tip Pooling Statute.

 • Employees in training – persons in training can be paid less than minimum wage, if their employer follows specific guidelines.

 However, under any other circumstance, an employee must be paid $8.00 per hour.
 Failure to do so is a violation of the Massachusetts Wage Act and the employee can be compensated with treble damages and attorney fees.

 If you were not fully compensated at least with minimum wage, contact us today.